Qumulo/qsplit/README.md

 Optimized Migration using dir aggregates/REST API Replication using max_ctime via REST API

+**NOTE**: At present, we cannot provide a guarantee to users that replication based on max_ctime will pick up all changed files that are due for replication; this is due to how we currently propogate metadata about filesystem changes.
+This will be addressed in a subsequent release but at present we do not recommend depending up on max_ctime values for replication sceanrios, so the

+    --since

+parameter in this sample will be removed until the issue has been addressed in our product and REEST API.  ***

+This python sample will use the read_dir_aggregates API to build a list of paths (in ~ logn time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.
+It could also easily be adapted to build a file list for RoboCopy in Windows environments.

 This python sample will use the read_dir_aggregates API to build a list of paths (in ~ logn time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.
 It could also easily be adapted to build a file list for RoboCopy in Windows environments.